plyght/keystone/packages/client/README.md

 # @birch/client

-Zero-config automatic API key rotation for Node.js applications.
-Automatically detects rate limits and rotates to the next key in your pool - no code changes required.
+Zero-configuration automatic API key rotation for Node.js applications.
+Automatically detects rate limits and rotates to the next key in your pool with no code changes required.

 ## Features

 - **Zero Configuration**: Single import enables automatic rotation
-- **Zero Intrusion**: Works with existing `fetch()`, `axios`, and other HTTP clients
+- **Zero Intrusion**: Works with existing fetch, axios, and other HTTP clients
 - **Automatic Detection**: Detects which API keys are being used
 - **429 Handling**: Automatically rotates on rate limit responses
 - **Immediate Retry**: Retries failed requests with new keys
 - **Pool Support**: Manages multiple keys for each API
-- **Works Everywhere**: Dev, staging, and production
+- **Works Everywhere**: Development, staging, and production environments
 - **Debug Mode**: Optional verbose logging

 ## Installation